 These catfish consume algae, insects, detritus, and curiously, wood.

 Rainbowfishes (Families Melanotaeniidae, Pseudomugilidae and Others)

-Six genera with about 53 species make up the Melanotaeniidae, the most commonly bred family of rainbowfishes.
-A number of species of Glossolepis, such as the red rainbowfish (G. incisus), and Melanotaenia (Figure 5), such as the common Australian rainbowfish (M. splendida), Boeseman's rainbowfish (M. boesemani), and the neon dwarf rainbow (M. praecox), are cultured in Florida.
+Seven genera with 112 species make up the Melanotaeniidae, the most commonly bred family of rainbowfishes.
+A number of species of Glossolepis, such as the red rainbowfish (G. incisa) (Figure 13), and Melanotaenia (Figure 14), such as the common Australian rainbowfish (M. splendida), Boeseman's rainbowfish (M. boesemani) (Figure 15), and the neon dwarf rainbow (M. praecox), are cultured in Florida.
 Most species are small (< 125 mm or 5 in).
 The males are brightly colored while the females and juveniles are drab.